 Because surrendering to my emotions was an instinctual process, I sometimes feared that my pain would last forever.
 Thankfully, each layer of emotional pain that arose for healing always ended, and I enjoyed a period of profound presence afterward.
 I later understood that sustaining such high levels of kind attention to the layers of my emotional pain was a normal part of the healing process.

-I grew to learn how to love "leaning into my pain."
+I melted into the love of "leaning into my pain."
 Sustained breathing into my body when I felt emotional pain has always instilled deeper levels of self-worth and deeper insight into the limited beliefs that drive my pain.
-As I gave unconditional love to the parts of me that felt ignored, discounted and hurt by others in the past began to believe that they were worth attending to with love, and my sense of victimization decreased.
+As I gave unconditional love to the parts of me that felt ignored, discounted and hurt by others in the past, I began believing that those exiled parts of me were worth attending to with love, and my sense of victimization decreased.